 Broadly speaking, you’ll need to register land or property if it hasn’t previously been registered and if you’ve bought it or acquired it as a gift, as part of an inheritance or in a land swap.
 In most parts of the UK, you must also register land if you’re taking out a mortgage.
 That said, though, the rules do vary; for example, registration of land received as a gift or as part of an exchange isn’t compulsory in Northern Ireland, nor does a mortgage trigger registration there.
 There are special rules about leasehold property.

-If the land or property is already registered, you must tell the land registration authority about any changes in ownership, for example if you want to enter into joint ownership with a partner or relative.
+If the land or property is already registered, you must tell the land registration authority about any changes in ownership, for example, if you want to enter into joint ownership with a partner or relative.

 Land registration offers many advantages.
-It guarantees title to the land, it ought to reduce the number of disputes about title and it should help speed up land and property transactions.
+It guarantees title to the land, it ought to reduce the number of disputes about the title and it should help speed up land and property transactions.
 Land that has been registered can be searched online.

-You can ask a solicitor to undertake all the work associated with land registration, or do it yourself.
+You can ask a solicitor to undertake all the work associated with land registration or do it yourself.
 Your first step will usually be to find out whether the land is already registered.
 If it isn’t, you’ll need to fill in some forms and you will also have to supply a plan showing the land you wish to register, which should be outlined in red.
-Alternatively you could approach a dedicated specialist to get your land registry plan created as listed here.
+Alternatively, you could approach a dedicated specialist to get your land registry plan created as listed here.

-Although it is sometimes possible to register land on the basis of only a verbal description, particularly where the existing deed plans are of good quality, it may be wiser to assume that any application, whether for first registration or transfer or for freehold, commonhold or lease, will proceed more quickly, and be less likely to be rejected, if good, clear plans are provided.
+Although it is sometimes possible to register land on the basis of only a verbal description, particularly where the existing deed plans are of good quality, it may be wiser to assume that any application, whether for first registration or transfer or for freehold, commonhold, or lease, will proceed more quickly, and be less likely to be rejected, if good, clear plans are provided.

 That said, any application must contain a clear written description of the land, which should comprise the street name and number or house name; the floor level (for example, in a flatted development), the name of the locality, the name of the village, town or city; the name of the administrative area (essentially, the name of the local Council area); and of course the postcode.

-The kind of plan you submit with your application does depends on the circumstances.
+The kind of plan you submit with your application does depend on the circumstances.
 We strongly recommend that you read the detailed advice available online, especially the Land Registry’s Guidance for Preparing Plans for Land Registry Applications.
-It gives examples of the kinds of plan that are and are not acceptable for land registration purposes.
+It gives examples of the kinds of plans that are and are not acceptable for land registration purposes.
 It also makes clear that there can be pitfalls in using old plans, which may have been reduced in scale or may be unclear in other ways.